openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 34: Thermostat Set Point Min

 Set Point Min in 1/10th of a degree Celcius
-Minimum Heat Set Point the Thermostat is allowed to be set to.
-Given in 1/10 of a degree Celcius, which means a value of 50 means 5 degrees C.
+<p&gtMinimum Heat Set Point the Thermostat is allowed to be set to.
+Given in 1/10 of a degree Celcius, which means a value of 50 means 5 degrees C.</p&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```50```.